TAP TO CALL 401.467.2300

 Because they must address any likely circumstance of worker injury or illness, the rules and regulations of the Rhode Island Workers’ Compensation system are voluminous and complex.
 Those who are unfamiliar with them can easily be overwhelmed.

-Gemma Law Associates, Inc., represents workplace accident victims and their families in workers’ compensation claims across Rhode Island.
-We help workers in Providence, Pawtucket, Warwick, Newport, Cranston, Bristol, and Woonsocket.
+Gemma Law Associates represents workplace accident victims and their families in workers’ compensation claims across Rhode Island.
 If you are an out-of-state worker injured at a job site in Rhode Island, we can help you, too.

 Call our Rhode Island workers’ compensation attorneys today toll-free or use our online form.
 We can provide you with a free and confidential evaluation of your case and help you determine your legal options.